MarkUsProject/ai-autograding-feedback/test_submissions/csc263_opt_connected/incorrect_algo_submission/incorrect_algo_submission_scoring.md

     dfs(0)
     return len(visited) == len(graph)
 ```
+## Issues Identified

-While it correctly checks connectivity, it does not follow the instructions to use BFS.
+- While it correctly checks connectivity, it does not follow the instructions to use BFS.

 ### Expected AI Response

 - Note that the submission uses DFS instead of BFS, which violates the question's requirements.